aayam-bajaj/BASIC_CALC_AB/README.md

 # BASIC_CALC_AB

 **BASIC_CALC_AB** is a simple command-line calculator application developed in Java using Visual Studio Code.
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The project is designed for beginners learning Java and understanding CLI-based applications.

 ---